 But why seven sisters?
 That’s the real mystery.
 After all, normal eyesight readily sees only six, the same number found on the Subaru insignia.

-Why have civilizations as disparate as the ancient Greeks, Australian aborigines, and Japanese all possessed legends of the “lost Pleiad” which have persisted through the centuries?
+Of course, how many stars you can perceive tells as much about the purity of your sky as the state of your vision.
+However civilizations as disparate as the ancient Greeks, Australian aborigines, and Japanese all possessed legends of the “lost Pleiad” which have persisted through the centuries?
 Even two thousand years ago, a Greek poet wrote:

 “…their number seven, though the myths often say…that one has passed away.”